dqromney/globe/README.md

 ### Common Issues

 1. **Texture Not Loading**:
-   - Check that SilverGlobe2.jpg exists in `src/main/resources/`
+   - Check that files <planets>.jpg exists in `src/main/resources/`
-   - Application falls back to SilverGlobe.jpg automatically
+   - Application falls back to earth.jpg automatically
    - Will use solid colors if no textures available

 2. **Performance Issues**: